-Luckily the new location still had my records, and they were able to tell me how many hours I would need to get up to the required number of hours to work in California as a state certified therapist.
+Luckily the new location still had my records.
+They were able to tell me how many hours I would need to get up to the required number of hours to work in California as a state-certified therapist.
 I signed up for the clinical-deep-tissue massage program there, starting with the advanced anatomy and physiology module.

-McKinnon and other small private massage schools are nice in that they have flexible programs and the modules are broken down into smaller chunks that you can pay for one at a time.
+McKinnon and other small private massage schools are nice because they have flexible programs.
 A 500-hour program is about 8000 dollars, but you can put 200 down and spend a few hundred per month.
 Or you can pay in full and get a discount.

 You can often start a massage career within one year

-It does not take long to get your career started with massage.
+It does not take long to get your career started as a massage therapist.
 Usually, people work as a therapist while they continue their education.
 You can get started in 6 months to a year depending on the number of hours your state requires and the amount of time and money you can spend on classes.